icsm-au/DynAdjust/.github/ISSUE_TEMPLATE/feature-improve.md

 If applicable, please provide snippets of suggested text file output or images relevant to the desired behaviour.

-**Next steps**
-- Modify ...
-- Test
-- Distribute for review
-- Update documentation
-- Release

 **Priority**
-Please indicate if this is high-priority using the appropriate [Label](https://github.com/icsm-au/DynAdjust/issues/labels)
+Please indicate your desired priority level from [Label](https://github.com/icsm-au/DynAdjust/issues/labels)